 On your Mac, follow these steps:

-- Open System Preferences (Apple menu > System Preferences)
+1. Open System Preferences and select iCloud (Apple menu > System Preferences > iCloud).

 2. Open iCloud.
 If you aren’t logged in, do so using the same username and password that you are using on your iPhone.
 Check the services you’d like to keep in sync.
-Make sure there is a checkbox next to Safari
+Make sure there is a checkbox next to Safari.

 For PC users, you’ll need to install the free iCloud control panel.
 You can download from Apple.

 Tip: By default, iCloud will sync bookmarks with Internet Explorer.
-If you have Safari installed, there wil be an options button.
-Selecting this will allow you to sync with Safari.
+If you have Safari installed, there will be an options button.
+Selecting this will allow you to sync with Safari, Firefox or Chrome.

 Now that we have the PC/Mac portion of the process completed, there is just one final step to syncing with your iPhone, iPad or iPod touch.